efrecon/machinery/docs/Reference.md

 #### `extends`

-`extends` should point to the name of another machine to extend the definition of the current machine from.
+`extends` should point to a list of names of another machines to extend the definition of the current machine from.
 Current keys are recursively merged on top of the keys from the machine pointed at with `extends`. `extends` can be recursive, but at most `10` levels of resolutions will be performed.
 Using `extends` can be handy in collaboration with hidden machines and `include`, as an alternative to YAML anchors.

 #### `shares`